cybercongress/go-cyber/docs/cyberd.md

 - 100 000 000 000 000 THC is allocated to cyber•Congress
 - 600 000 000 000 000 THC is allocated to cyber•Auction contract

 2. 4 July 2019 donation round in ATOMs will be started for validators who want participate in the Genesis of the network.
-Purpose of this round is to involve real validators at a genesis.
+This round is necessary because the network must be started by independent validators.
 5% of CYB will be allocated to participants of this donation round in Genesis.

 ## Genesis and Game of Thrones